rancher/charts/docs/dependencies_version.md

 The `repository_dispatch` event with type `checksum_mismatch` triggers `.github/workflows/update-dependencies.yaml` on the same branch where the mismatch was detected.

+## Centralized Dependency Management

+All dependency versions and checksums are centralized in the `automation-core` branch:
+- The `update-dependencies.yaml` workflow **only exists in automation-core**
+- When `repository_dispatch` events are sent, GitHub triggers the workflow from automation-core
+- Updates are committed to automation-core, then propagate to all release branches (dev-v2.14, release-v2.13, etc.) through the branch merge strategy
+- This prevents divergence: one source of truth for all dependency checksums across branches

 **Fork vs Upstream PRs:**
 - **Fork PR:** Opened from `contributor:branch` → lacks `github_token` input (GitHub security model)
 - **Upstream PR:** Opened from `rancher:dev-v2.14` → has `github_token` via secrets/vault